-Months later, when I had already forgotten about it, I found it in the pocket of some shorts.
-It was a weird lump, like a mix between plastic and dust because I had put it through the wash and been walking around with it the whole time.
-I decided to hold on to it as a joke, but one night my friends and I ended up taking it.
-Our reasoning was that speed already has a lot of crap in it anyway, so who cares about a bit of detergent and fabric softener." –Ana, 25
+Months later, when I had nearly forgotten about it, I found it in the pocket of some shorts.
+It was a weird lump, like a mix between plastic and dust, because I had put it through the wash and been walking around with it the whole time.
+I decided to hold on to it for a laugh, but one night my friends and I ended up taking it.
+Our reasoning was that speed already has a lot of crap in it anyway, so who cares about a bit of detergent and fabric softener."

 A toilet bowl

-"I was 22 years old and on my way to a festival with some friends.
-Before leaving, we picked up some drugs and hid them in different parts of the car—which I was driving.
+"I was 22 years old and on my way to a festival with some mates.
+Before leaving, we picked up some drugs and hid them in different parts of the car – which I was driving.
 I decided to keep a gram of MDMA in the lining of my pants in case the police stopped us.
-On the way there, we stopped to pee and when I went to flush, I realized that the gram had fallen out, and was just floating there in urine and water.
+On the way there we stopped for a wee, and when I went to flush the chain, I realised that the gram had fallen out, and was just floating there in urine and water.
 I rescued some of it, but I lost quite a bit.
 I thought my friends wouldn't speak to me for the whole trip.
-But when we got to the festival, we realized that pretty much all of us had lost some drugs on the way." –Alba, 28
+But when we got to the festival, we realised that pretty much all of us had lost some drugs on the way." – Alba, 28